 Truly budget versions offering slightly less performance and insulation-wise than out-and-out camping quilts are easy to find.
 Standard household fleece quilts or blankets will be adequate for campers in warmer climes and are ideal for use with bivy bags or hammocks.

-Fortunately, lighter weight versions of backcountry bed exist.
-Models like the Sierra Designs Backcountry Bed 700 (see video below) are not too much heavier than a standard sleeping bag and are far easier to ventilate, much more spacious, and — for many — infinitely more comfortable
+Fortunately, lighter-weight versions of backcountry beds exist.
+Models like the Sierra Designs Backcountry Bed 700 (see video below) is not too much heavier than a standard sleeping bag and are far easier to ventilate, much more spacious, and — for many — infinitely more comfortable